-If we think of deception as false information disguised as true, it follows that methods of information disguise will often be the first “orange-flags” to suspend our “truth-default” assumptions (Levine, 2020) that people are being cooperative and telling the truth.
-Early information anomalies are often the “trigger events” that suspend our naive expectations and arouse our deeper curiosity.
-And once our natural assumptions of truth and cooperation are suspended, deception detection results from further analysis and corroboration.
+If we think of deception as false information disguised as true, it follows that methods of information disguise will often be the first “orange-flags” to suspend our “truth-default” assumptions (Levine, 2020) that people are being cooperative and truthful.
+Early information anomalies are often the “trigger events” that suspend our naive expectations and arouse deeper curiosity.
+And once our natural assumptions of truth and cooperation are suspended, deception detection usually results from further analysis and corroboration.
 To the extent deception is strategically disguised information that exploits our natural perceptual expectations, we must understand our own believability biases and why we assume cooperation and veracity so often and readily.

 Information management is a part of all our lives